ChickenProp/chickenprop.github.com/drafts/review-order-without-law.md

 But for vicious and dangerous rituals, this doesn't seem sufficient.
 Ellickson mentions a tribe where they "cut a finger from the hand of each of a man's close female relatives after he dies"; what medical knowledge are they lacking that makes this seem welfare-maximizing?

 Another possible counterexample worth considering would be [Jonestown](https://en.wikipedia.org/wiki/Jonestown), and cults in general. (h/t whoever it was brought this to my attention.)
-I don't feel like I know enough about these to comment.
+I don't feel like I know enough about these to comment, but I'm going to anyway.
+I wonder if part of what's going on is that cults effectively don't have the rule of law - they make it costly for you to leave, or to bring in outside enforcers, and so you can't really enforce your property rights or bodily autonomy.
+If so, it seems like the "workaday" assumption is violated, and cults are consistent with the hypothesis.

 ### Formal game theory